-Table 55 Voice Mail Settings (continued)
+Table 51 Voice Mail Settings (continued)

+Field Purpose

-Table 33 Voice Mail Settings (continued) Field Purpose New Msg Retention (days) The maximum number of days that a new (unheard) message remains in a voice mailbox before the NBX system marks it for deletion.
-However, the message is not deleted until the end of this sequence of events: ■ The user logs in. ■ The NBX system informs the user that the message will be deleted.
-The user takes no action to prevent the deletion of the message. ■ The user logs out.
-Default: 30 days.
+New Msg Retention (days) The maximum number of days that a new (unheard) message remains in a voice mailbox before the NBX system marks it for deletion.
+However, the message is not deleted until the end of this sequence of events:

+■ The user logs in.

+■ The NBX system informs the user that the message will be deleted.

+The user takes no action to prevent the deletion of the message.

+■ The user logs out.

+Default: 30 days

+Maximum: 1826 days (5 years)

+Minimum: 1 day

 NOTE: When a user listens to a new message or saves it, the system resets the time stamp for that message.
 The Msg Retention value (described next) controls when the system marks the message for deletion.

 Msg Retention (days) The maximum number of days that a message remains in the mailbox after a user has listened to it or saved it.
 The NBX system then marks the message for deletion.
-However, the message is not deleted until the end of this sequence of events: ■ The user logs in. ■ The NBX system informs the user that the message will be deleted.
-The user takes no action to prevent the deletion of the message. ■ The user logs out.
-Default: 30 days Max Incoming Msg Length (minutes) The maximum length, in minutes, for any one message.
-Default: 5 minutes Maximum: 10 minutes Voice Mail Compression Format The system uses ADPCM as the voice mail compression format for voice prompts and messages.
-On Disk Voice Mail Format The system uses ADPCM as the compression format for voice prompts and mail on your disk.
-Disable AA Transfer Prompt Enables or disables the transfer prompt ("Please hold while your call is transferred") when a call is transferred from the Auto Attendant.
-Default: disabled (unchecked)
+However, the message is not deleted until the end of this sequence of events:

+■ The user logs in.

+■ The NBX system informs the user that the message will be deleted.

+■ The user takes no action to prevent the deletion of the message.

+■ The user logs out.

+Default: 30 days

+Maximum: 1826 days (5 years)

+Minimum: 1 day

+Max Incoming Msg Length (minutes) The maximum length, in minutes, for any one message.

+Default: 5 minutes

+Maximum: 10 minutes

+Minimum: 1 minute

+Voice Mail Compression Format The system uses ADPCM as the voice mail compression format for voice prompts and messages.